rackerlabs/support-how-to/content/how-to/rackspace-services-for-aws/secure-configuration-baseline-launch-instructions/index.md

     {{<image src="instance-details.png" alt="" title="">}}

-11. In the **Advanced Details** section, locate the **User data** setting and ensure that the **As text** option is selected.
+11. In the **Advanced Details** section, locate the **User data** setting and ensure that you select the **As text** option.
 Then enter the following line of code in the text box:

         sudo chage -M -1 -E -1 ec2-user